ajuna-network/ajuna-network.github.io/docs/security/security.md

 In general, the key to mitigating this risk is to ensure that everything is encrypted and unnecessary data is removed when it is no longer needed.

+The best-in-class solution for encrypting data at rest is to encrypt the entire drive using something like [LUKS][luks].
+This is not always feasible so you can use something like [EcryptFS][ecryptfs] to encrypt individual folders/files.
+These tools are not exhaustive, there are variants in all operating systems.

 Some great tools:
 - [GPG][gpg]
 - [EcryptFS][ecryptfs]